OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/n2_basics.rst

 From the Command Line
 ---------------------

-.. _om-command-view_model:
+.. _om-command-view_n2:

 Generating an N2 diagram for a model from the command line is easy.
 First, you need a Python script that contains and runs the model.

 .. note::

-    To get into more details, if final_setup isn't called in the script (either directly or as a result of run_model or run_driver) then nothing will happen.
-The openmdao view_model command runs the script until the end of final_setup, then it displays the model, then quits.
+    To get into more details, if :code:`final_setup` isn't called in the script (either directly or as a result of :code:`run_model` or :code:`run_driver`) then nothing will happen.

-The :code:`openmdao view_model` command will generate an :math:`N^2` diagram of the model that is viewable in a browser, for example:
+The :code:`openmdao view_model` command will generate an N2 diagram of the model that is viewable in a browser, for example:

 .. code-block:: none